 Kratos may be better recognized for ripping Greek gods to shreds with his dual Blades of Chaos, 2018’s God of War soft-reboot saw the ash-gray Spartan donning a new weapon: the Leviathan Axe.
 While it’s attack speed may not be as high as Kratos’ old blades, it has the unique ability to be recalled, similar to Thor’s hammer Mjölnir.

 The Leviathan Axe also happens to be just as deadly as you’d expect from a weapon worthy of being in the God of War’s arsenal, as it can easily chop trees, cut through an enemy’s head, and launch their body into the air.

 BFG 9000 – Doom

 The BFG 9000 is one of the most well-known video game weapons around, appearing in other id Software games and even mimicked by other first-person shooters.
-However, it’s most notable for being the ultimate tool of destruction in the Doom games, capable of firing massive balls of green plasma at a rate of 40 cells per blast.
+However, it’s most memorable for being the ultimate tool of destruction in the Doom games, capable of firing massive balls of green plasma at a rate of 40 cells per blast.

 Master Sword – The Legend of Zelda

 Arguably the most iconic video game weapon to ever be created, the Master Sword is easily recognized by just about everyone, even people who don’t play games.
 However, this list isn’t about the most iconic weapons but the rather the most powerful, so let’s briefly go over the Master Sword’s most notable accolades in The Legend of Zelda.